resmith/udac_CloudDev_7CapStone-Fullstack_Serverless_App/README.md

 - lambda/http ->
 - businessLogic ->
-- datalayer & return back up the chain
+- datalayer & returns back up the chain

 _Note:_ The authorization occurs first for all events

 ### Front-end

-The front-end code is located at /src.
+The front-end code is located at _/src_.
 The front-end code is split into:

 - api: the api calls to the back-end are made here
 - auth: authorization code